arielfayol37/Dr_R/README.md

 ```
 Then copy and paste the url from the terminal to your browser.

-### NOTE
-- MAC users: I have not tested those instructions on MAC, so I recommend that you skip setting up a
-virtual environment if the command does not work (skip step 3 and 4).
-- Window users: if the command at step 3 does not work for you, just skip it.
-Or use "python" instead of
-  "python3."

 ### Testing
 In case you want to test without having to create accounts, courses, etc, don't worry.
-A copy
-of the site is running at https://mars-valpo.com.
+The sqlite3 database has some date.
 You can use the following credentials:
 - Instructor test account: email - arielfayol1@gmail.com, password - ernestodelaCruz23789
 - Student test account: email - fayol.ateufackzeudom@valpo.edu, password - ernestodelaCruz23789